qsebring3930/cs2mulch/_pages/insertionsort.md

 The two face-up cards **67** and **41** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort17-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 67, 41 added to right." %}
+{% include figure image_path="/assets/images/isort17-0.png" alt="41 placed in the collection." caption="41 placed in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **67** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort18-0.png" alt="Sample cards from the Acorn deck." caption="Swap 41 and 67." %}
+{% include figure image_path="/assets/images/isort18-0.png" alt="67 and 41 swapping positions in the collection." caption="67 and 41 swapping positions in the collection." %}

 The two face-up cards **54** and **41** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort19-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 54, flip down 67." %}
+{% include figure image_path="/assets/images/isort19-0.png" alt="54 and 41 being compared in the collection." caption="54 and 41 being compared in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **54** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort20-0.png" alt="Sample cards from the Acorn deck." caption="Swap 41 and 54." %}
+{% include figure image_path="/assets/images/isort20-0.png" alt="54 and 41 swapping positions in the collection." caption="54 and 41 swapping positions in the collection." %}

 The two face-up cards **47** and **41** are **out of order**, so here we must swap them.

-{% include figure image_path="/assets/images/isort21-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 47, flip down 54." %}
+{% include figure image_path="/assets/images/isort21-0.png" alt="47 and 41 being compared in the collection." caption="47 and 41 being compared in the collection." %}

 After swapping, there is a face-down card to the left of our two face-up cards so we flip our right card **47** face-down and flip the card to the left face-up.

-{% include figure image_path="/assets/images/isort22-0.png" alt="Sample cards from the Acorn deck." caption="Swap 41 and 47." %}
+{% include figure image_path="/assets/images/isort22-0.png" alt="47 and 41 swapping positions in the collection." caption="47 and 41 swapping positions in the collection." %}

 The two face-up cards **35** and **41** are **in order**, so we stop and flip them both face-down.

-{% include figure image_path="/assets/images/isort23-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 35, flip down 47.
-Stop because in order." %}
+{% include figure image_path="/assets/images/isort23-0.png" alt="35 and 41 being compared in the collection." caption="35 and 41 being compared in the collection." %}

 ### Finished

 We have no remaining cards in the *pile* so now we are done and can flip up all the cards to confirm they are in sorted order.

-{% include figure image_path="/assets/images/isortfinal-0.png" alt="Sample cards from the Acorn deck." caption="Flip all cards up, they are now in order." %}
+{% include figure image_path="/assets/images/isortfinal-0.png" alt="The collection being displayed face-up." caption="The collection being displayed face-up." %}

 ## Exercises